GamesTrap/LearnCPP/README.md

 	- Creates a file and reads it
 - FileCopy
 	- Reads a file and saves it with a different name
+- BoolAlpha
+	- Displays if a char is captial or not